For more information on early onset and young onset Parkinson’s please visit Parkinson’s Europe website.

 Gaynor Edwards, co-founder of Spotlight YOPD: “Unless ‘Joe Public’ has someone close diagnosed with Parkinson’s there is very little understanding generally of the condition – let alone awareness of those diagnosed under 50.
 It’s often mentioned by the media in the same breath as Alzheimer’s.”

-What is the significance of events such as the one held by the EPDA last week?
+What is the significance of events such as the one held by Parkinson’s Europe last week?

 Anders: “I think it is very significant.
 We need more finances, and often that will come from governmental or EU support.
 I know resources are scarce, but everyone deserves access to a strong Parkinson’s society.”